Sunday, January 22, 2012

 The day after Wanda's death, I heard the following from my mother.
 'Wanda has two dogs, Thelma and Louise.
 The dogs bark a lot at night, but they never come scratch on the door.
 Just as Wanda was passing, they both came to the back door and started scratching to get in to see her.'

 I spent some time looking through old family photos after she died, and what I found was just too little.
 One snapshot of her, alone, sitting on some steps somewhere; one of the two of them where she's smiling, he's not.
 Some things you just have to carry with you in your mind's eye.
-I loved them, and sort of like these pictures of crabbing in summer, I carry snapshots of them in my heart.
+I carry snapshots of them in my heart.